OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Experiments

-\paragraph{Datasets.} For prefill-phase cache eviction, we adopt two widely recognized long-context benchmarks: Needle-in-a-Haystack (NIAH) \citep{kamradt2023needle} and LongBench \citep{bai2023longbench}.
-NIAH tests a model's ability to retrieve a small but crucial "needle" randomly embedded in a lengthy document.
-Our implementation follows the RULER benchmark~\citep{hsieh2024ruler} and we evaluate across multiple context lengths (from 4K to 32K) under varying cache budgets.
-LongBench evaluates LLM's long-context understanding via 16 datasets spanning six task categories: single-document QA, multi-document QA, summarization, few-shot learning, synthetic reasoning, and code completion.
-The average input length across all datasets is 6,711 words, making KV cache optimization critical during inference.
-For decoding-phase cache eviction, we follow the setup in StreamingLLM \citep{xiao2024estreamingllm}, and report language modeling perplexity on PG19 \citep{rae2019compressive}, a dataset of 100 books with an average length of 70K tokens.
+For prefill-stage cache eviction, we evaluate on two widely used long-context benchmarks: RULER \citep{hsieh2024ruler} and LongBench \citep{bai2024longbench}.
+RULER is a synthetic benchmark suite consisting of 13 tasks designed to evaluate long-context retrieval, multi-hop reasoning, aggregation, and positional robustness under controlled context lengths and compression settings.
+Following prior KV cache eviction works, we evaluate under 4K (denoted as RULER-4K) and 32K (denoted as RULER-32K) context lengths.
+LongBench evaluates long-context understanding through 16 real-world datasets spanning six task categories: single-document QA, multi-document QA, summarization, few-shot learning, synthetic reasoning, and code completion.
+The average input length across all datasets is 6,711 words, making KV cache optimization critical for efficient inference.
+For decoding-stage cache eviction, we follow the setup in StreamingLLM \citep{xiao2024estreamingllm} and report language modeling perplexity on PG19 \citep{rae2019compressive}, a dataset of 100 books with an average length of 70K tokens.